module-federation/aegis-host/README.md

 ## Persistence
 The framework automatically persists domain models as JSON documents using the default adapter configured for the server instance.
 In-memory, filesystem, and MongoDB adapters are provided.
 Adapters can be extended and individualized per model.
 Additionally, de/serialization can be customized.
 Finally, every write operation generates an event that can be forwarded to an external event or data source.

 A common datasource factory manages adapters and provides access to each service’s individual datasource.
-The factory supports federated schemas, similar to what you find in GraphQL, through relations defined between datasources in the _ModelSpec_.
+The factory supports federated schemas, think GraphQL, through relations defined between datasources in the _ModelSpec_.
 Apart from this, services cannot access one another’s data.
 Queries execute against an in-memory copy of the data.
 Datasources leverage this cache by extending the in-memory adapter.

 ***